 The wait in the good mood

-The ducks are quacking, the hide is in position, the waiting can begin in a typically northern atmosphere, as genial as can be with aperitifs and Belgian beers to get things underway.
+The ducks are quacking, the hide is in position, the waiting can begin in a typically northern atmosphere.
 The friendly meal is gradually warming up, when everything suddenly stops, stock-still.
 The call ducks have piped up; we switch off the light and open the side windows to glass the horizon, scanning for the slightest silhouette of ducks landing in response to the calls.

 False alarm… we sit at the table around a nice beef stew generously washed down with lashings of red wine.
 Time passes and we are lulled by the ducks.
 We are briefed on the night watch duties, the berths are as comfortable as can be, I skip my watch and fall asleep.